 Seller's Description:

 New.
-Trade paperback (US).
+Print on demand Trade paperback (US).
 Contains: Unspecified.
 Cambridge Studies in Renaissance Literature and Culture .
 Includes unspecified.
-Intended for college/higher education audience.
+Intended for professional and scholarly audience.